pockerman/qubit-notes/README.md

 - <a href="how_to/2025-05-09-serving-images-with-expressJS.md">qubit-note: NodeJS Series |  Serving Images With ExpressJS</a>
 - <a href="how_to/2025-05-08-hello-expressJS.md">qubit-node: NodeJS Series |  Hello ExpressJS</a>
 - <a href="how_to/2025-05-06-pub-sub-model-in-redis.md">qubit-note: Pub/Sub Model in Redis</a>
-- <a href="how_to/2025-05-06-callback-chaning-in-nodeJS.md">qubit-note: Callback Chaining in NodeJS</a>
+- <a href="how_to/2025-05-06-callback-chaning-in-nodeJS.md">qubit-note: NodeJS Series | Callback Chaining in NodeJS</a>
 - <a href="how_to/2025-05-01-serving-ml-models-with-fastapi-ray.md">qubit-note: Ray Series | Serving ML Models With FastAPI & Ray</a>
 - <a href="how_to/2025-04-29-task-based-parallelism-with-ray.md">qubit-note: Ray Series | Task-based Parallelism With Ray Part 1</a>
 - <a href="how_to/2023-11-15-kubernetes_101.md">qubit-note: Deploy Microservices with Kubernetes 101</a>